 Here's how to back up your Mac with Time Machine:

 - Go to System Preferences > Time Machine.

-- Click Select Disk and choose your hard drive.
+- Click Select Disk and choose your external hard drive.

-How to back up your Mac with iCloud
+How to back up your Mac to iCloud

 Local backups are quick and easy, but, like your Mac, physical hard drives are susceptible to failure and catastrophes like flood, fire, or burglary.
 Storing data in the cloud removes these risks, and it too is very straightforward, particularly in the case of iCloud.